 Conversely, speed reading leaves behind no time for the brain to focus on something else.
 It is unlike skimming.
 No part of the text is skipped, which means that the brain receives every single bit of information.

 Keeping all of this in mind, speed reading cannot be labeled a hoax or a failure.
-Science has backed up this technique, and numerous readers have been using this skill to improve their learning ability.
+Science has backed up this technique, and numerous readers have been using this skill to improve their learning ability and reading comprehension, even when reading for pleasure.

 At the end of the day, it is your decision whether or not you want to trust this process.